kartynnik/blog/content/posts/fenwick-trees-are-nothing-but/index.md

 These become the leaves of a binary tree, whose root is a segment covering the entire span of the array and the children of any non-leaf segment are its halves.[^1]

-[^1] One can alternatively start with length-1 segments and joining them into pairs, then joining those pairs into quartuplets, etc. This way, even for non-power-of-2 array sizes, the splits will be exactly as illustrated further.
+[^1]: One can alternatively start with length-1 segments and join them into pairs, then join those pairs into quartuplets, etc. This way, even for non-power-of-2 array sizes, the splits will be exactly as illustrated further.

 It is immediately obvious that the height of the tree is logarithmic in the number